samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 When there’s conflict between characters in an adventuring party, it’s usually a sign that one of three things is going on:

 **Disruptive Player.** A player is exhibiting antisocial behavior in the game.
-How to deal with it is covered in the “[Antisocial Behavior](#AntisocialBehavior)” section.
+How to deal with it is covered in the "[Antisocial Behavior](#AntisocialBehavior)" section.

 **Player Conflict.** Conflicts between characters sometimes surface conflicts between players.
 These conflicts are best handled away from the gaming table.
 Encourage the players to resolve their conflict outside the game.
 If that conflict keeps arising at the game table, you might need to ask them to step away from the campaign for a while or leave the game entirely.